US Treasury Secretary Yellen arrives in Beijing | KRDO

 By Jennifer Hansler and Sam Fossum, CNN

-(CNN) — US Treasury Secretary Janet Yellen arrived in Beijing Thursday where she’ll meet with senior Chinese officials.
-Yellen will be in China until July 9, according to the Department of the Treasury.
+(CNN) — US Treasury Secretary Janet Yellen arrived in Beijing Thursday ahead of high-stakes meetings with senior Chinese officials.

+Yellen will meet with China’s Premier Li Qiang – who is seen as a close ally of Chinese President Xi Jinping – in Beijing Friday as the US seeks to “responsibly” manage its relationship with China.

+The treasury secretary intends “to talk about the bilateral economic relationship, raise issues of concern, and discuss ways we can work together on global challenges” during her meeting with Li, a senior Treasury official told reporters traveling with Yellen.

 Yellen’s trip follows President Joe Biden’s “directive after his meeting with President Xi last November to deepen communication between the US and the PRC on a range of issues, including on the global macroeconomy and financial developments,” the Treasury Department said in a statement on Sunday.